GabrielDCelery/alx-form-builder/README.md

 					}
 				},
 				"description": {
-					"description": "Configuration for injecting a description for a group" "type": "object",
+					"description": "Configuration for injecting a description for a group", "type": "object",
 					"properties": {
 						"type": {